Lambda calculus: Origin of the λ symbol

-There is some uncertainty over the reason for Church's use of the Greek letter lambda (λ) as the notation for function-abstraction in the lambda calculus, perhaps in part due to conflicting explanations by Church himself.
+There is some uncertainty over the reason for Church's use of the Greek letter lambda ($\lambda$) as the notation for function-abstraction in the lambda calculus, perhaps in part due to conflicting explanations by Church himself.
 According to Cardone and Hindley (2006):

-By the way, why did Church choose the notation "λ"?
-In [an unpublished 1964 letter to Harald Dickson] he stated clearly that it came from the notation "$\hat{x}$" used for class-abstraction by Whitehead and Russell, by first modifying "$\hat{x}$" to "$\land x$" to distinguish function-abstraction from class-abstraction, and then changing "$\land$" to "λ" for ease of printing.
+By the way, why did Church choose the notation "$\lambda$"?
+In [an unpublished 1964 letter to Harald Dickson] he stated clearly that it came from the notation "$\hat{x}$" used for class-abstraction by Whitehead and Russell, by first modifying "$\hat{x}$" to "$\land x$" to distinguish function-abstraction from class-abstraction, and then changing "$\land$" to "$\lambda$" for ease of printing.

 This origin was also reported in [Rosser, 1984, p.338].
-On the other hand, in his later years Church told two enquirers that the choice was more accidental: a symbol was needed and λ just happened to be chosen.
+On the other hand, in his later years Church told two enquirers that the choice was more accidental: a symbol was needed and $\lambda$ just happened to be chosen.

 Dana Scott has also addressed this question in various public lectures.

 Scott recounts that he once posed a question about the origin of the lambda symbol to Church's former student and son-in-law John W. Addison Jr., who then wrote his father-in-law a postcard: